 125. If you have adequate savings, increase the deductible on your insurance policies.

 126. Always try the free trial of things before purchasing.
 This works great if there’s a movie you want to see on a premium streaming service.
-Just remember to set an alert on your phone calendar to remind you to cancel when the free trial ends.
+Remember to set an alert on your phone calendar to remind you to cancel when the free trial ends.

 128. Spend one day each weekend at home.
-You won’t buy anything and you’ll be able to get all the things done you normally don’t have time for.
+You won’t buy anything, and you’ll be able to get everything done you normally don’t have time for.

-129. When you go out for errands, pack snacks, lunches, and drinks for yourself and the kids.
+129. Pack snacks, lunches, and drinks for yourself and the kids when you go out for errands.

 130. Set up auto bill pay through your bank or utility companies to eliminate late fees.